-Recently my family and I took the road trip of a lifetime through the American Southwest.
+Recently my family and I took the road trip of a lifetime through the American Southwest where I tried my hand at painting America.
 Painting and exploring the desert country of Australia has always been a passion of mine.
 It’s where I go to feel grounded and have a sense of belonging.
 I was excited to see if the high desert country in America would inspire me in the same way that the Australian desert does.
 Logistically as I was travelling with family, painting time would be at a premium along with the space in my luggage.
 I decided I would have to be content with doing small watercolour sketches on location and save any larger acrylic works for my return to the studio.

 Whilst I was packing I was tormented by my decision not to take my acrylic paints and my plein air easel.
 Although I am a competent watercolour artist, I switched to acrylics so I could paint bigger, brighter and with less planning than I did in watercolour.
 I had fallen in love with acrylics whilst painting the Australian desert and assumed I would need the same equipment to capture the colours of the American deserts.
 Every part of me itched to pack more gear.